 Like how human upper respiratory infections induce sneezing, cats may also suffer from this condition.
 Cats may sneeze if they have allergies or a cold, and they may also be infected with viruses, germs, and bacteria that cause these diseases.
 Most cats have respiratory infections at some point in their lives.
 Cats who often sneeze for many days or exhibit other symptoms of illness should be taken to the veterinarian.
 Antibiotics should help her feel better and bring her back to her normal self.

 Feline herpes is similar to the human herpes virus in that both are transmitted via the saliva of infected individuals.
-You don’t have to worry about obtaining herpes from your cat if she has been diagnosed with the disease.
+You don’t have to worry about obtaining herpes from your cat.
 As with human herpes, feline herpes affects a cat throughout her life and might cause flare-ups from time to time.
-Flare-ups in cats with feline herpes are most often triggered by stress, although other conditions may also cause them.
 If your cat is often sneezing, there is a good probability she has feline herpes.

 Feline Immunodeficiency Virus